NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Debug mode --> Disabled
 - [Token Info Icons](https://foundryvtt.com/packages/token-info-icons/) - Adds small speed, AC, and passive perception markers when right-clicking on a token.
     - GM only --> Disabled
+    - Show all passive senses (dnd5e) --> Enabled
     - Token position --> left
 - [Token Mold](https://foundryvtt.com/packages/token-mold/) - Overwrites token options when placing new tokens.
 In order to configure these overrides, click the Token Mold settings icon at the top of the Actors tab.
 Very useful when you have to place a lot of monsters and want to override the configuration for each one, especially if you want to roll for HP.
     - Name, Config, and Overlay enabled
+    - Apply settings to unlinked tokens only --> Enabled
     - Name
         - Add counting numbers to name as suffix --> Enabled
         - Number style --> arabic numerals
         - Increase index by up to --> 1
         - Add random adjective from dictionary --> Disabled
-        - Choose adjectives from following rollable table --> English - over 4700 random adjectives
+        - Choose adjectives from following rollable table --> English - smaller but curated set of 700
-        - Adjective placement --> Disabledront
+        - Adjective placement --> Front
         - Base name --> Do nothing
     - System Specific
         - Send result to chat --> Enabled